ldijkman/randomnerd_esp32_wifi_manager/Skins/readme.md

 or we can edit the files in ESP's LittleFS online inbrowser with the filemanager ESPxWebFlMgr

 ---
-make next run on espassyncwebserver?
+make next run on espasyncwebserver?

 https://github.com/holgerlembke/ESPxWebFlMgr  did not compile crc32.h CRC32.h